-Ε. E. Additional Equipment and Services 1.
-Customer Interface If your proposed solution includes a web portal or smart phone app, describe and provide graphics (screen captures or other appropriate) illustrating what a customer would see, and what they would do to respond to events, set up their device preferences, monitor energy usage, etc. 2.
-Additional Customer Services (including energy efficiency) Describe any additional services and information not explicitly identified above that you provide to the customer, including any other energy management or non-DR services.
-In particular, describe if and how program participation can help customers improve the efficiency of energy consumption.
-3. Necessary Equipment Describe any other equipment that will be needed to install, use, and maintain the system.
+G. Additional Equipment and Services 1.
+Customer Interface If your proposed solution includes a web portal or smart phone app, describe and provide graphics (screen captures or other appropriate) illustrating what a customer would see, and what they would do to respond to events, set up their device preferences, monitor energy usage, etc.

-4. Optional Equipment Describe any additional equipment not explicitly identified above that you recommend be included in a Scope of Work or that may provide additional benefits worthy of consideration by PNM.
+2. Necessary Equipment Describe any other equipment that will be needed to install, use, and maintain the system.
+3. Optional Equipment Describe any additional equipment not explicitly identified above that you recommend be included in a Scope of Work or that may provide additional benefits worthy of consideration by PNM.